rontarrant/gtkDcoding/docs/_posts/2019-06-21-0046-the-spinbutton.md

 } // class FloatSpinButton
 ```

 The objective here is to use and show floating point values.
 But, notice that all the initialized parameters for the `Adjustment` are floats except for `step`.
-This is because of an oddity in the `Adjustment` object that seems to take two different forms, but rather than bore you with a long explanation, I’ll just give you the short version and jump right to the workaround for the current use-case…
+This is because of an oddity in the `Adjustment` object that seems to take two different forms, but rather than bore you with a long explanation, I’ll just give you the short version and jump right to the workaround for the current use-case...

 The `SpinButton` has two signals you can hook up to: